12noonLLC/MathExpressions.12noon/README.md

 Variables can contain letters, digits, and underscores, but they must start with a letter.
 All variables and their current values are displayed in a list on the right.
 Select a variable in the list to copy its name into the input field.
+This will also copy the value of the variable to the clipboard, so that you can paste it into another application.

 Examples:
 ````